MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-rollout-migration.md

 If users' existing files are in on-premises SharePoint Server, OneDrive, or MySites, you can use the SharePoint Migration Tool to migrate the files to Microsoft 365.
 For info, see [Overview of the SharePoint Migration Tool (SPMT)](/sharepointmigration/introducing-the-sharepoint-migration-tool).

-### Files on users' local known folders
+### Files in users' commonly used folders

-If user files are located in their Windows or Mac  Desktop or Documents folders, you can use Known Folder Move to move and redirect these locations to OneDrive.
+If user files are located in their Windows or Mac Desktop or Documents folders, you can move and redirect these locations to OneDrive.
 You can enable this feature during the initial rollout of OneDrive or sometime later.
 For more info, see [Redirect and move Windows known folders to OneDrive](redirect-known-folders.md) and [Redirect and move macOS Desktop and Documents folders to OneDrive](redirect-known-folders-macos).

 ### Files in other local disk folders